pk0dev/pk0dev/README.md

 # Welcome to My GitHub Profile! 🚀

 ## About Me
-Hello, world! 👋 I'm Pravin Kumar, a passionate self-thought DevOps Engineer with a love for solving complex problems and a burning desire to learn and innovate.
+Hello, world! 👋 I'm Pravin Kumar, a passionate self-taught DevOps Engineer with a love for solving complex problems and a burning desire to learn and innovate.

 ## Skills
 **DevOps** -